-Involves a study of plants and animals.
-Stresses the nature of scientific data.
-Laboratory work uses the metric system, the compound microscope, dissection of plants and animals, student investigations and teacher demonstrations.
+Surveys the five kingdoms of organisms, with emphasis on human biology.
+Molecular biology, nature of scientific data, and bioterminology are emphasized.
+Laboratory work includes the metric system, compound microscope, plant and animal dissections, and teacher demonstrations.
 Lab fee required.

 Physics